Bürgergeld

-The Bürgergeld (/de/, lit. 'citizens' money') is Germany's unemployment benefits system introduced on 1 January 2023.
+The Bürgergeld (/de/, lit. 'citizens' money') was Germany's unemployment benefits system from 1 January 2023 to 1 July 2026.
 The Bürgergeld was developed by Olaf Scholz's coalition government and ratified by Germany's two chambers in November 2022.

-Compared to its predecessor Arbeitslosengeld II commonly known as Hartz IV, it has a higher unemployment grant (Regelsatz), with adult jobseekers living alone receiving a default sum of €502 per month plus standard rates for rent and energy, compared to the previous €449.
+Compared to its predecessor Arbeitslosengeld II commonly known as Hartz IV, it had a higher unemployment grant (Regelsatz), with adult jobseekers living alone receiving a default sum of €502 per month plus standard rates for rent and energy, compared to the previous €449.
 In 2024, it was increased to €563.
-The introduction of Bürgergeld also increased the amount of personal savings that beneficiaries can hold without a part of their unemployment grant being deducted.
-A single adult can own up to €40,000.
+The introduction of Bürgergeld also increased the amount of personal savings that beneficiaries could hold without a part of their unemployment grant being deducted.
+A single adult was capable of owning up to €40,000.
 Bürgergeld also replaced the Sozialgeld, a benefit for people who cannot work.

 History

 The predecessor to Bürgergeld was Hartz IV, introduced on 1 January 2005 by the Second Schröder cabinet, a coalition of the German Social Democrats and Greens.
 The actual benefit received was adjusted several times.
 In 2011, the grand coalition between Social Democratis and Christian Democrats reformed Hartz IV.

 In 2022, labour minister Hubertus Heil (Social Democratic Party) developed the Bürgergeld proposal for the ruling traffic light coalition.
 After the coalition passed their proposal in Germany's lower chamber (Bundestag), the opposition Christian Democrats (CDU/CSU) used their consent law veto in the upper chamber (Bundesrat).
 This led to negotiations and a Bundesrat-Bundestag compromise reached via the Mediation committee procedure.